-For the duration of this management plan it will be a challenging time for many local authority parks departments with continued budget reductions.
+The next few years (post Covid) will be a challenging time for many local authority parks departments with continued budget reductions.
 Gedling Borough Council will endeavour to provide high standards of service to our park users.

 Currently, one main challenge to management is to continually maintain the site to a degree, which will negate the substantial seasonal wear and tear on the grassed and formal play areas.
 This will entail careful evaluation year on year and exploiting available resources.